top of page

 Essa froze.

-Lamplight flickered over her.
+Light flickered over her.
 Essa was acutely aware of how ridiculous she must look - a child playing pretend.
-Shame blazed her cheeks.
+Shame blazed in her cheeks.
 Her legs were numb as she shuffled forward, at last reaching the very centre of the stage.

 Essa knew she was going to fail.